-This policy is in line with our Teaching and Learning Policy and Equality Policy and aims to support inclusion for all of our children.
+This policy details how as a MAT we aim to support inclusion for all of our children.
 The responsibility for the management of this policy falls to the Headteacher.
 The day-to-day operation of the Policy is the responsibility of the Special Educational Needs and Disabilities Co-ordinator (SENDCo).
 The Local Schools Committee, Headteacher and the SENDCo will work together closely to ensure that this policy is working effectively.

-High quality teaching is that which is differentiated to meet the needs of the majority of children.
+High-quality teaching is that which is differentiated to meet the needs of the majority of children.
 Some children will need something additional to or different from what is provided for the majority of children.
 This is special educational provision and we will use our best endeavours to ensure that provision is made for those who need it.